How Skateboarding Combats Drug Addiction, Crime and Other Destructive Behaviors

 Clinical research now shows that physically active youth are less likely to use illicit drugs, and they are less likely to be involved with serious crimes overall.
 As would be expected, those who avoid drugs in their youth also have a greater tendency to stay away from drugs later in life.

-illicit drug use, such as heroin and methamphetamines; addiction levels have reached epidemic proportions; and overdose deaths are at rates much higher than with previous generations.
+Nevertheless, too many other drug use trends are moving in the wrong direction.
+The U.S. is still seeing a widespread resurgence of illicit drug use, such as heroin and methamphetamines; addiction levels have reached epidemic proportions; and overdose deaths are at rates much higher than with previous generations.
 Here are a few statistics from the U.S. Centers for Disease Control and Prevention and other sources:

 The medical community and drug addiction prevention advocates have responded, and for the first time in over a decade, reports are starting to show a slight decrease in overdose related fatalities.
 Nevertheless, the crisis still leaves much more to be done.
 As states across the nation relax their rules and enforcement of recreational and medical marijuana use, it's becoming more obvious that people will need more definitive guidance to help them stay away from the gateway into destructive drug addictions.